Loading...

 Positive five difference in the sequence 5n, positive five difference in this sequence, but all of the terms are translated by negative four to go from the sequence 5n to our sequence.

-So we call our sequence: 1, 6, 11, 16, 5n minus four.
+So we call our sequence one, six, 11, 16, 5n minus four.

-Another useful observation about this, when we compare 5n to 5n plus two, the five is our common difference.
+Another useful observation about this when we compare 5n to 5n plus two, the five is our common difference.

-We'd call this the coefficient of N.
+We'd call this the coefficient of n.

 Five was a common difference, the two term was the shift or the translation.

-Let's check you've got that true or false?
 The sequence 7n plus three has a common difference of positive three.

 Is that true or is it false?
 Once you've decided, I'd like you to use one of the two statements at the bottom to justify your decision.

-Question two, I'd like you to find the nth term of these sequences.
+I'd like you to find the nth term of these sequences.

 There's no more instruction than that.

-Five sequences, all arithmetic, I'd like an nth term, please.
+I'd like an enter term, please.

 Pause, give it a go.